Research services: New Product Development

 What methodologies can we use?

-Focus groups with a defined market may look at:
+Focus groups with defined markets may look at:

 • Background/purchase history regarding a product